nestorjb/MovieRevenueEstimator/README.md

 ## Business Understanding

 The film industry is characterized by significant financial investment and protracted production schedules.
-Contemporary film budgets can vary dramatically, spanning from $1 million for independent productions to exceeding $1.5 billion for major studio releases and take years to release.
+Contemporary film budgets can vary dramatically, spanning from $1 million for independent productions to exceeding $300 million for major studio releases and take years to release.
 Investors are primarily concerned with recouping these substantial costs and generating profit.
 Therefore, understanding the determinants of box office revenue is essential.
 This study investigates the elements that significantly influence a film's commercial performance.

 ## Data Understanding